ameluc-ahognidje/url-shortener-microservice/README.md

 - how to reroute from a given URL

 ## Updates
-- Improse UI with React,
+- Improse UI with React and Tailwind CSS,
 - Improve accessibility

 ## Licence